burcukolcak/burcukolcak.github.io/_pages/research.md

 Race in Democracy: Dynamics of Racialized Democracy across Time and Space.

-Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson)
+Post-Affirmative Action and Intergroup Relations. (with LaFleur Stephens-Dougan).

-Post-Affirmative Action and Intergroup Relations. (with LaFleur Stephens-Dougan)
+Examining Public Opinion on Childcare as a Campaign Expense. (with Maria Wilson).

 The Dynamics of Support and Opposition to the Black Lives Matter Movement.